henninb/dotfiles/documents/tech-bucket-list.md

 # Tech Bucket List
-setup ddwrt web frontend certificate
-- port rapi-finance-endpoint to ktor port rapi-finance-endpoint to rust code submenu names in xmonad find a project to work on - https://www.fiverr.com - become a seller
-- 8/15/2021 - use letsencrypt on pfsense
-setup webserver for brianhenning.xyz build aes encrypt a file using haskell fix shell script to use new git pattern
-- virtualize pihole on proxmox/ubuntu
-code an android app
-record live tv on linux with silicondust hdhomerun learn to use obs for content creation practice squashing with git
-- code and app to stream audio to a phone update main windows 10 machine to the latest version linux - swap init program with bash (testing)
- - virtualize plexserver on proxmox virtualize nextcloud on proxmox backup 2fa codes backup photos selfhost nextcloud (dropbox replacement)
+setup ddwrt web frontend certificate port rapi-finance-endpoint to ktor port rapi-finance-endpoint to rust code submenu names in xmonad find a project to work on - fiverr.com - become a seller setup webserver for brianhenning.xyz build aes encrypt a file using haskell fix shell script to use new git pattern virtualize pihole on docker proxmox code an android app record live tv on linux with silicondust hdhomerun learn to use obs for content creation practice squashing with git build an app to stream audio to an android phone update main windows 10 machine to the latest version linux - swap init program with bash (testing) virtualize plexserver on docker in proxmox virtualize nextcloud on docker in proxmox backup 2fa codes backup photos selfhost nextcloud (dropbox replacement)